Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 1. The Node-RED app processes the response, converts it to a user-readable format, and forwards it to the digital co-operative management system app UI (Optional: to Twilio or Telstra).
 1. The response is sent to the digital co-operative management system UI.
 1. The co-op administrator is able to view the response through the digital co-operative management system UI.
-1. Twilio or Telstra forwards the response message as a reply to the user through their messaging apis.
+1. Twilio or Telstra forwards the response message as a reply to the user through their messaging APIs.
 (Optional)
 1. The user receives this as a response from the IBM Cloud Pak for Data AI/ML service on their phone's messenger.
 (Optional)

 ## Getting started